Women with diabetes can and do have healthy pregnancies and healthy babies. Managing diabetes can help reduce your risk for complications.

 If you have preexisting diabetes, is it OK to breastfeed?

 Yes.
 If you have diabetes, it’s safe to breastfeed your baby.
-Breast milk is the best food for your baby during the first year of life.
+Breast milk is the best food for a baby in the first year of life.
 It helps him grow healthy and strong.
-If you’re thinking about breastfeeding:
+Talk to your providers before your baby is born about breastfeeding:

-- Watch your blood sugar closely.
-You provider may want you to check it more often than usual.
+- Talk to your providers about how often to monitor your blood sugar.
+If you’re breastfeeding, your providers may want you to check your blood sugar more often than usual.

 What are hypoglycemia and hyperglycemia?